docelic/amber-introduction/README.md

 include Amber::Controller::Helpers::Render
 ```

-Removing these two lines removes the default rendering model in Amber and users can add their own.
+Removing these lines will completely leave out Kilt dependencies and Amber's default rendering model based on Kilt.

 # Logging<a name="logging"></a>